 That leads to the central conclusion and key action :

 Cognitive, or “educational”, processes are muted in triggered children: a direct conflict with schools’ missions.

 If schools are going to achieve their educational mission, for all students, then schools must be aware of and accommodating of trauma-impacted students.

 “Success” with trauma-impacted students comes slowly, over time.
 It is crucial to maintain a predictable, calm, safe environment, and safe relationships, school-wide, with all adults responding calmly, hour by hour, day by day, month after month.
 And that’s only the beginning.

 Just as children can not address their own trauma alone, teachers can not create trauma-informed school organizations all alone.

-In spite of all the above impacts and implications Developmental Trauma remains “the elephant in the [class]room” for many adults !
+In spite of the devastating impacts and implications, Developmental Trauma remains “the elephant in the [class]room”!
+That is wrong, morally wrong.